Bill McGlashan: Career

+Board positions

 McGlashan was active on a number of boards, including Fender Musical Instruments Corporation. (as chairman), XOJET (as chairman), Creative Artists Agency, HotSchedules, Elevance Renewable Sciences, Ride, e.l.f.
 Cosmetics, Brava, Seasoned, and Common Sense Media.
 He has also been a board member at Survey Monkey, SuccessFactors, Schiff Nutrition International, AgraQuest, and WIL Research Laboratories.

+Non-profit organizations

 Among non-profits, McGlashan has had board of director roles at Common Sense Media and is active with the Young Presidents’ Organization and the World Economic Forum, and had served on the Stanford Graduate School of Business Advisory Council.
 He is also the founder of The Rise Fund, a social impact fund started by TPG Growth in partnership with Elevar Equity.
 McGlashan was recognized for The Rise Fund, a $2 billion impact-investing initiative, in the 2017 Vanity Fair New Establishment list.
 Shortly before it launched, The Rise Fund scored a major investment from U2 lead singer Bono, who would also become McGlashan's Rise Fund business partner.
-He was fired from his job at TPG after his arrest in the college admissions scandal was revealed.